joaosoft/dbr/README.md

 * MySql
 * SqlLite3

+## With configuration options
+* WithConfiguration
+* WithLogger
+* WithLogLevel
+* WithManager
+* WithDatabase
+* WithSuccessEventHandler (call's the function when a query on db ends with success)
+* WithErrorEventHandler (call's the function when a query on db ends with error)

 ## With support for methods
 * Select, Where, Join, Distinct, Distinct on, Group by, Having, Order by, Union, Intersect, Except, Limit, Offset, Load
 * Insert, Multi insert, Where, Record, Returning, Load